MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/03-MiniLab_Create_ARM_templates_by_using_Azure_Portal.md

 # Mini-lab: Create ARM templates by using the Azure Portal

-In this Demo you will learn how to create, edit, and deploy an Azure Resource Manager template by using the Azure portal.
-This demo shows you how to create an Azure Storage account, but you can use the same process to create other Azure resources.
+In this mini-lab you will learn how to create, edit, and deploy an Azure Resource Manager template by using the Azure portal.
+This mini-lab shows you how to create an Azure Storage account, but you can use the same process to create other Azure resources.

 ## Generate a template using the portal